GreenSmoothieGirl Logo

 Stop Candida Overgrowth to Restore Gut Balance

 Yeast overgrowth (most commonly candida) is more common than most people think.
-For years, the holistic health community has linked yeast infection and overgrowth to depression and other mental illness, and numerous studies22 now back that anecdotal evidence.
+For years, the holistic health community has linked yeast infection and overgrowth to depression and other mental illness, and numerous studies now back that anecdotal evidence.

 A diet high in sugar and heavily-processed foods, especially during and following antibiotic use, is the perfect environment for the candida fungus to grow out of control in the digestive tract and cause all sorts of problems.
 One of those problems: difficulty absorbing different nutrients.
 The “second brain” in your gut can’t work properly with a massive yeast overgrowth.